zrythm/zrythm/doc/user/glossary/intro.rst

        :align: center

   Region
-    A Region (Clip) is a container for MIDI Notes, audio or other events.
+    A region (or :term:`clip`) is a container for
+    MIDI Notes, audio or other events.
 Regions can be repeated, like below.

     .. image:: /_static/img/region.png
        :align: center